hugouraga/laravel-docs-pt-br/eloquent.md

 	}

-> **Note:** Eloquent will also assume that each table has a primary key column named `id`.
-You may define a `primaryKey` property to override this convention.
-Likewise, you may define a `connection` property to override the name of the database connection that should be used when utilizing the model.
+> **Nota:** O Eloquent irá também assumir que cada tabela tem a chave primária nomeada como `id`.
+Você pode definir a propriedade `primaryKey` para sobrescrever esta convenção.
+Da mesma forma, você pode definir a propriedade `connection` para sobrescrever o nome da conexão de banco de dados que deve ser usada quando se estiver utilizando o modelo.

 Once a model is defined, you are ready to start retrieving and creating records in your table.
 Note that you will need to place `updated_at` and `created_at` columns on your table by default.
 If you do not wish to have these columns automatically maintained, set the `$timestamps` property on your model to `false`.